 “Yesterday this courageous youth, surrounded by brigands, chose to perish rather than give them the two horses he was leading.”

 Despite Desmarres written account, another more interesting story began to circulate.
-It happened after Maximilien Robespierre read about Bara and realized the propaganda value of his story.
+It happened after Maximilien Robespierre read about Bara and realized the propaganda value of his story and how it would undermine any lingering support for royalists who were mourning the recent deaths of Louis XVI or his wife, Marie Antoinette.
 Robespierre then seized upon it and turned Bara’s circumstances into something a bit more appealing.
 The new story went something like this:

 Robespierre’s version of Bara crying “Vive la République,” furthered Robespierre’s political agenda and turned the boy into a hero overnight.
-One twentieth-century historian wrote:
+Warren E. Robert, a twentieth-century historian, wrote: